dacgarz/gswa/wp-content/plugins/404-error-logger/readme.txt

 I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
 Most of them will cache the response so that it cannot be logged.

 == Changelog ==

+= 1.0.4 =
+* Fix warning when DONOTCACHEPAGE has already been defined.

+= 1.0.3 =
+* Fix 'headers already sent' warning when deleting all messages.
+* Compatible with WP 4.6.

 = 1.0.2 =
 * Fix deletion of old log entries.